yzenith/need-to-review/git/git.md

     [2]. git diff
       > this command will tell you where the code changes compare to the original

+    [3]. git log
+      > this wanna help log out all brand merge history

   4. git checkout master
   > this command will make you switch to master brand!

-  5. git merge "branch name just create"
+  5. git merge --no-ff "branch name just create"
-  > this is for merge the branch to master
+  > this is for merge the branch to master and leave a note in log why need to merge this branch

   6. git push
   > this will push all changes to Github repo